annagrotius/IMDB-review-classifier/README.md

 1. **Download the dataset** [here](http://ai.stanford.edu/~amaas/data/sentiment/) and save it in a folder called `data'.
 Place this folder in the folder where the rest of this project's files will be held.

-2. Since the original downloaded version of the dataset does not contain the training set, run the following script to organize the data.
+2. Since the original downloaded version of the dataset does not contain the training set, run the script *split_data.py* to organize the data, or copy and paste the following line into your terminal.

 ```python
 $ python split_data.py